Reflection maps

 \section{Abstract}

-In this work we introduce the family of reflection maps, a generalization of the families of fold and double-fold maps.
-Given a reflection group $G$ acting on $\C^p$, a reflection map $f\colon X\to \C^p$ is the composition of an embedding $h\colon X \hookrightarrow \C^p$ with the orbit map $\omega\colon \C^p\to\C^p$ that maps the $G$-orbit of a point to a single point.
-We give obstructions to stability and $\cA$-finiteness of reflection maps and produce, in the non-obstructed cases, infinite families of $\cA$-finite map-germs of any corank and with unbound order.
-We also show that reflection maps satisfy the following extension of a conjecture by L\^e: there is no injective map-germ $(\C^n,0)\to (\C^p,0)$ of corank greater than $p-n$.
+Given a reflection group $G$ acting on a complex vector space $V$, a reflection map is the composition of an embedding $X \hookrightarrow V$ with the orbit map $V\to\C^p$ that maps a $G$-orbit to a point.
+Reflection maps can be very singular, but we give tools to study them easily.
+We find obstructions to $\cA$-stability of reflection maps and produce, in the unobstructed cases, infinite families of $\cA$-finite map-germs of any corank.
+We also relate them to conjectures of L\^e, Mond and Ruas.